 If you’re company is based any where in Europe, then you’ll be just an hour or two ahead or behind their work schedule.

-Wifi in Greece is not the most reliable we’ve encountered, so make sure you find a place to live where the connection is solid.
-We found speeds to be about 30MB/s when they were stable but they would occasionally drop.
+The wifi in Greece is not the most reliable we’ve encountered.
+Make sure you find a place to live where the connection is solid.
+We found download speeds to be about 30MB/s when they were stable but they would occasionally drop.
 Definitely do a speedtest before committing to your long term housing.
+We use the SpeedSmart app for wifi speed testing.

 It’s difficult to find a space that you can rely on for 24 hour access, but with Greece’s stellar late night culture, there’s usually a cafe/bar that’s open pretty late.
 In Paros we worked from a 24hr bakery right by the water.